OpenwaterHealth/opw_laser/README.md

 * interferometer_chirp_test.m - a script to analyze the chirp data.

-* XIMEA_Speckle_Contrast_7.lua - a script to collect the speckle contrast measurement data.
+* XIMEA_Speckle_Contrast_7.lua - a script to collect the speckle contrast data on XIMEA camera.

 ## Prerequisites